-This out and back trail was the first hike I ever did after moving to Colorado.
+This four-mile out and back trail was the first hike I ever did after moving to Colorado.
 The elevation in Estes Park is no joke, so if you’re new to town like I was, plan on taking lots of water and lots of breaks.
-It was slightly demoralizing that a very small fluffy white dog lapped me on this trail, but the views along the way will help ease that pain.
-Multiple breaks will help ease the pain of your lungs screaming for air.
+It was slightly demoralizing that a very small fluffy white dog lapped me on this trail, but the views along the way helped ease that pain.

-Lumpy Ridge is an hour and a half away from Denver, right outside of Estes Park.
+Lumpy Ridge is an hour and a half away from Denver, right outside of Estes Park, pronounced EST-is (rhymes with west is, not a part of the male anatomy) Park.
 The trip is easy now that all the highways have been repaired from 2013 flooding, and is super scenic.
-You also get to go through Lyons, which is a super cute mountain town.
-It’s your halfway mark to Estes, and always a good place to stop for food or gas.
+You get to go through Lyons, which is a super cute mountain town.
+It’s your halfway mark to Estes, and a good place to stop for food or gas.

 Before you head up to Estes for any reason, make sure you check the Visit Estes Park website for festival schedules.
 We narrowly avoided getting trapped in a McDonald’s parking lot because the streets were closing down for the Scottish-Irish Festival.

 Estes has an awesome visitor’s center with tons of trails, and actually a very nice path to just walk along the creek/river that runs through town.
 I saw lots of elk in this area too, which is always a fun

 moment to screech at my husband to pull over so I can take pictures bonus.

 Hiking in Estes Park is nice because you have everything you need fairly close to the trailhead.
 There’s obviously a McDonald’s, which is where we usually stop for second breakfast after waking up at the crack of dawn.
 There’s a Subway if you want to be Healthy, as well as a Safeway if you want to stock up on snacks.
 All the amenities are in Estes, so you don’t have to worry that you’re driving anywhere remote.